Inferring Past Human Actions in Homes with Abductive Reasoning: Introduction

-In contrast to these recent works, we challenge a model to predict multiple human actions that may have occurred in the past, given a single snapshot (image) --see Figure~\ref{fig:intro}.
-Based on the visual information from the snapshot, objects such as the person, bottle, box, and shoes, may provide clues from which we humans can draw conclusions.
-We term this task, \emph{Abductive Action Inference} and further investigate how deep learning models perform on the task.
-The task is challenging as it relies on the model's ability to perform abductive reasoning based on factual evidence i.e., determining what actions may have or have not been performed based on visual information in the scene of the snapshot.
+In contrast to these recent works, we challenge a model to infer multiple human actions that may have occurred in the past from a given image.
+Based on the visual information from the image, objects such as a person, glass and cabinet, may provide clues from which humans can draw conclusions -- see Fig.~\ref{fig:my_label}.
+We term this new task, \emph{Abductive Past Action Inference} and further benchmark how deep learning models perform on this challenging new task.
+For this task, the models are not only required to decipher the effects of human actions resulting in different environment states but also solve causal chains of action effects, a task that can be challenging even for humans.
+Furthermore, the task relies on the model's ability to perform abductive reasoning based on factual evidence i.e., determining what actions may have or have not been performed based on visual information in the image.
+Humans can solve this task by using prior experience (knowledge) about actions and their effects and using reasoning to make logical inferences.
+Are deep learning models able to perform abductive past action inference by utilizing visual knowledge present in a given image and a learned understanding of the domain?
+We aim to answer this question in this paper.

-Visual Genome \cite{krishna2017visual} introduced the idea of decomposing a scene into its corresponding objects and their visual relationships.
-In relation to actions, the Action Genome \cite{ji2020action} dataset extends the idea by decomposing actions across a video into spatio-temporal scene graph representations.
-Spatial-temporal scene-graphs have been used for action recognition before~\cite{ou2022object}.
 Human action can be viewed as an evolution of human-object relationships over time.
-Therefore, the state of human-object relations in a scene may give away some cues about the actions that may have been executed by the human in that scene.
-We propose to perform logical abduction on past actions using visual and semantic information of human-object relations in the scene.
+Therefore, the state of human-object relations in a scene may give away some cues about the actions that may have been executed by the human.
+We hypothesize that deep learning models are able to perform logical abduction on past actions using visual and semantic information of human-object relations in the scene.
+As these human-object relations provide substantial visual cues about actions and the effects of past actions, it makes it easier for the models to infer past actions.
 On the other hand, there is also the duality in which the evidence should support those conclusions (the actions inferred by the model).
-If the human executed a set of actions $\mathcal{A}$ which resulted in a state whereby a human-object relation set $\mathcal{R}$ is formed (i.e., $\mathcal{A} \rightarrow \mathcal{R}$), then using the relational information, we formulate the task by aiming to infer $\mathcal{A}$ from $\mathcal{R}$.
+If a human executed a set of actions $\mathcal{A}$ which resulted in a state whereby a human-object relation set $\mathcal{R}$ is formed as an effect of those executed actions (i.e., $\mathcal{A} \rightarrow \mathcal{R}$), then using the relational information, we can formulate the task by aiming to infer $\mathcal{A}$ from $\mathcal{R}$.
+Therefore, we argue that human-object relational representations are vital for abductive past action inference and provide further justifications in our experiments.